low-earth-orbit/rent-vs-buy/README.md

  2. The owner does not use a HELOC for investment.

 ## Disclaimer
 This tool is provided as-is.
-It’s not financial advice.
+It's not financial advice.